mperezfuster/gpdb/gpdb-doc/markdown/install_guide/migrate-linux.html.md

 As part of the overall process of this upgrade method, you:

-- Create a new Greenplum cluster on the EL 8 systems with no data.
+- Create a new Greenplum cluster using EL 8 with no data.
 - Address any [Operating System Configuration Differences](#os_config).
 - Use `gpcopy` to migrate data from the source Greenplum cluster on EL 7 to the destination Greenplum cluster on EL 8.
 You must disable the option `-parallelize-leaf-partitions` to ensure that partitioned tables are copied as one single table based on the root partition.
 - Remove the source Greenplum cluster from the EL 7 systems.